Master's degree in composition

 You will find further information in the Aptitude Test Regulations and Matriculation Regulations (only in German) of Rostock University of Music and Drama.

 Please apply via our application website by uploading the required documents and compositions by 15th of April for the next winter semester and 15th of November for the next summer semester.
-If you need to send your composition works in paper via mail, they need to be at the hmt by 22.11.2021.
+If you need to send your composition works in paper via mail, they need to be at the hmt one week after the application deadline.

-You will receive an e-mail with the results of part 1 of the aptitude test by mid-December.
+Round 2: You will receive an e-mail with the results of part 1 of the aptitude test.
 If you have passed part 1 of the aptitude test, you will be invited to part 2 which will take place in June for the winter semester and in January for the summer semester.
 The exact dates will be published here: apply for studies.